 Although Keita wasn't provided with childcare for her children, fortunately her appointment coincided with school hours.
 "I don't know what I would've done otherwise.
 I definitely wouldn't feel comfortable talking about the abuse and the marriage in front of my children," she explains.

 Bombarded with questions, Keita struggled to hold her own.
 "The same question is asked in ten different ways.
 I found most of their questions very judgmental.
-You should be interviewed by someone who is specially trained on sexual violence because that person would empathise more," she maintains.
+You should be interviewed by someone who is specially trained on sexual violence because that person would empathize more," she maintains.
 After the whole ordeal was finished, Keita's application was rejected.
 "I went to a tribunal and won but it was a very slow process.
 It took me three years to be granted asylum."

 In order to raise awareness about the issue, Asylum Aid launched 'The Protection Gap' campaign exactly a year ago.
-As well as providing legal representation and indispensible advice to female refugees, Asylum Aid drew up a list of demands, which Zoe Gardner, their Communications Officer, sums up as, "The possibility of speaking to a trained, female caseworker without their children present and with a decent level of support and understanding of the process they are involved in is the least we can do for any woman".
+As well as providing legal representation and indispensable advice to female refugees, Asylum Aid drew up a list of demands, which Zoe Gardner, their Communications Officer, sums up as, "The possibility of speaking to a trained, female caseworker without their children present and with a decent level of support and understanding of the process they are involved in is the least we can do for any woman."

 Thanks to Asylum Aid's hard work, every single one of their demands has been included in the Home Office's Women's Asylum Action Plan.
 Now they are working hard to keep the pressure on the government up and ensure their demands are actually implemented.
 But until this happens, women arriving in Britain will continue to be cruelly failed.